staltz/ppppp-dict/protospec.md

 ## Supersedes links

-When you update a field in a record, in the `supersedes` array you MUST point to the currently-known highest-depth msg that updated that field.
+When you update a field in a dict, in the `supersedes` array you MUST point to the currently-known highest-depth msg that updated that field.

-The set of *not-transitively-superseded-by-anyone* msgs comprise the "field roots" of the record.
+The set of *not-transitively-superseded-by-anyone* msgs comprise the "field roots" of the dict.
 To allow pruning the tangle, we can delete (or, if we want to keep metadata, "erase") all msgs preceding the field roots.

 Suppose the tangle is grown in the order below, then the field roots are